-Use the Loop field to adjust the loop point if Loop Lock is on, adjusting the loop point will also adjust the start point.
+Use the Loop field to adjust the loop point if Loop Lock is off.
+If Loop Lock is on, adjusting the loop point will also adjust the start point.
 This is the same as adjusting the third column of Q-Link knobs in the Q-Links panel.